 The main purposes for which we may process personal information are

 Many of the above grounds for processing will overlap and there may be several rounds which justify our use of your personal information.
 If we reasonably consider that we need to use personal data for another reason and that reason is compatible with the original purpose, then we may do so.
 If we need to use your personal information for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.
 More detailed information is set out at Appendix A below.

 8. How we share the information

 We will share some of the above categories of personal information with other parties, such as clients in order to successfully place candidates into new roles.
-The recipient of the information will be bound by confidentiality obligations.
+The recipient of the information will be bound by confidentiality obligations and will have their own operational and legal obligations to meet with regards to the processing of personal data.
 We may also be required to share some personal information with our regulators or as required to comply with the law.
 We will also share data at your request.

 We use third-party service providers such as Invenias, DocuSign, Survey Monkey, Call Credit and Care Check to process personal data.
 We also use third-party service providers to provide payroll services, administer pensions, benefits provision and IT services.
 We require third parties to respect the security of your data and to treat it in accordance with the law.

 RDW has an office in New York and employees have read only access to personal data that resides on the UK servers.
 This is governed by an Intra Group Agreement based on Model Contractual Clauses provided by the EU Commission and New York employees do not routinely access this personal data as there is no requirement to.
 We may transfer your data outside the EU but if we do so you can expect a similar degree of protection in respect of your personal information.
 Where applicable, we ensure contractual clauses are in place between either controller or processor and/or the recipient of the personal data in the third country or international organisation that have been authorised by a competent supervisory authority.

 9. Sensitive personal information and criminal records information